This arose in an interview forum as a response to questions. I thought it useful to share here. Edited slightly for context.

 I would also note that there is the initial shift, where Self is recognized.
 And then there is usually a later point when that is fully established and the shadow or sludge is clear.
 That’s called sat chit ananda, fully established Self Realization or Cosmic Consciousness.
 The mental and emotional layers are clear of shadow so the anandamaya kosha is 24/7.
 That also brings the intellect/intuitive layer fully online which is key for Unity.
 That’s called the resolute intellect.

 However, samskaras are not shadows the same way.
-Rose Rosetree calls them “frozen blocks”.
+They’re like frozen contractions.
 Once in awhile, someone well established breaks open a big one that may even over-shadow them again.
 Rarely, it’s enough that you see enlightened teachers do stupid things.
 Still human, and still in the middle of it.
 Still awake but temporarily caught while they work through a now-released block.

 That becomes the key thing – simply living life and processing the old baggage until that is clear too.
 Any one of those can be the desire driver of another life.